 Nobody paid attention to me.
 Everything was shouting and shoulders.

-I broke away from my duties to bend over her lips and kiss her goodbye.
-I squeezed the depressor and pushed into her every last drop of the fountain of ecstasy she’d been waiting for.
+I bent over her lips and kissed her goodbye.
+I squeezed the depressor and pushed into her every last drop from the fountain.
 20 mils.
 30. Finally, 50.
-Clear and pure as vodka, Carfentanil slid into her bloodstream as her plane dropped silently out of the sky and her vitals plunged to nil while I sucked the loaded breath from her lips and the nurse began bellowing at me, ‘WHAT DID YOU DO?!
+Clear and pure, Carfentanil slid into her bloodstream as her plane fell silently out of the sky.
+I sucked the loaded breath from her lips and the nurse began bellowing at me, ‘WHAT DID YOU DO?!
 WHAT DID YOU DO?!’

 I have to prove to Dr Chan I can watch over my broken doctors while you’re awake.

 And, if you trust me, I’ll be there while you sleep.